withastro/docs/src/pages/en/guides/cms/contentful.md

   readonly CONTENTFUL_PREVIEW_TOKEN: string;
 }
 ```

-For more information on how to use environment variables, check out [environment variables](/en/guides/environment-variables/).
+Check out [environment variables](/en/guides/environment-variables/) for more information on how to use them.

 Your root directory should now include these new files: